Department of Justice prosecutors charged a sixth JPMorgan executive for cheating in the precious metals markets.

 Congressman Alex Mooney from West Virginia is asking Attorney General Bill Barr to have a look at the price rigging which continues largely unchecked by the CFTC.
 Price spoofing may just be the tip of the iceberg in terms of criminal activity.

-The Congressmen previously sent letters to the CFTC with pointed questions about some of the questionable activity in the futures markets, but has yet to get a response.
+The Congressmen previously sent letters to the CFTC with pointed questions about some of the questionable activity in the futures markets, but have yet to get a response.